UCSF-DataSci/datasci223_assignment5/README.md

 ### Part 3: Practical Data Preparation (`part3_data_preparation.ipynb`)

-1. **Encode Categorical Features:** Use One-Hot Encoding for the `smoker_status` column.
+1. **Encode Categorical Features:** Use One-Hot Encoding for the `smoker_status` column to transform the categorical variable into numerical features.
 2. **Prepare Data:** Select features (including the one-hot encoded ones) and the target.
 Split into train/test sets.
 3. **Apply SMOTE:** Oversample the minority class in the training data.
 4. **Retrain and Evaluate:** Train a Logistic Regression model on the balanced data and evaluate on the original test set.
 5. **Save Results:** Save the evaluation metrics to `results/results_part3.txt`.
 6. **Compare Results:** Implement a function `compare_models(part1_metrics, part3_metrics)` that calculates the percentage improvement for each metric between the imbalanced model (Part 1) and the balanced model (Part 3).
 The function should return a dictionary with metric names as keys and improvement percentages as values.
+Additionally, write your manual comparison and analysis in the `RESULTS.md` file.

 ## Submission

-Submit your completed notebooks and the `results/` directory containing your output files.
+Submit your completed notebooks, the `results/` directory containing your output files, and your `RESULTS.md` file with your manual interpretations and analysis.